googleapis/google-cloud-cpp/google/cloud/managedkafka/quickstart/README.md

-# HOWTO: using the Apache Kafka for BigQuery API C++ client in your project
+# HOWTO: using the Managed Service for Apache Kafka API C++ client in your project

 This directory contains small examples showing how to use the Apache Kafka for BigQuery API C++ client library in your own project.
 These instructions assume